A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators: A port-Hamiltonian formulation of redundant manipulators in task space

-\item The power balance encoded in the pH model (\ref{extpH}) contains more information than the one in the standard coordinates (\ref{eq:passivity}).
+We list properties of interest of the presented model: \textbf{(i)} The model can be seen as a port-Hamiltonian counterpart of the Lagrangian model described in \cite{Ott2008}.
+In particular, when $J$ represents the Jacobian matrix of a manipulator, the evolution equation on the task-space momentum $\pi$ is an Hamiltonian counterpart of the classical task space dynamics ``à la Khatib" (\ref{eq:robotTask}) \citep{Khatib}; \textbf{(ii)} The structural properties of the pH system makes energy-based analysis much easier than in Lagrangian descriptions.
+As an example, in case of autonomous system $\tau_0=0$, $\sigma=0$, the energy conservation $\dot{\bar{H}}=(\partial_z\bar{H})^{\top}\dot{z}=(\partial_z\bar{H})^{\top}J_z\partial_z\bar{H}=0$ follows immediately by skew-symmetry of $J_z$; \textbf{(iii)} The power balance encoded in the pH model (\ref{extpH}) displays more information than the one in the standard coordinates (\ref{eq:passivity}).
 In particular the right hand side in (\ref{eq:passivitysplit}) mimics exactly the power decomposition (\ref{eq:powerDecomposition}), explicitly displaying a task port and a null space port in which the variables carry the meaning described in Sec. \ref{sec:geometry}.
-From a system theoretic perspective, this formulation encodes passivity of the system with respect to the storage function $\bar H$ and two distinct pairs of power conjugated variables $(\sigma,\eta)\in \mathcal{X}^*\times \mathcal{X}$ (the task port variables) and $(\tau_0,\nu)\in \textrm{Ker}(JM^{-1})\times \textrm{Ker}(J)$ (the null space port variables). \item The off-diagonal terms $G_{12}$ and $-G_{12}^\top$ introduce internal couplings between the momentum components, explicitly revealing how kinetic energy is exchanged between task and null-space dynamics. \item As highlighted in Fig. \ref{fig:placeholder}, the change of coordinates $\Phi$ in (\ref{eq:hybrid-change-intro}) carries a clear geometric meaning: it lifts the momentum space $T_q^*Q\ni p$ into the new momentum space $\mathcal{X}^*\times \textrm{Ker}(JM^{-1})\ni (\pi,\pi_\nu)$ where the first slot contains information at a task level while the second at a null space level. \end{itemize}
+From a system theoretic perspective, this formulation encodes passivity of the system with respect to the storage function $\bar H$ and two distinct pairs of power conjugated variables $(\sigma,\eta)\in \mathcal{X}^*\times \mathcal{X}$ (the task port variables, which can be used for modelling external interaction at the task port) and $(\tau_0,\nu)\in \textrm{Ker}(JM^{-1})\times \textrm{Ker}(J)$ (the null space port variables); \textbf{(iv)} The off-diagonal terms $G_{12}$ and $-G_{12}^\top$ introduce internal couplings between the momentum components, explicitly revealing how kinetic energy is exchanged between task and null-space dynamics; \textbf{(v)} As highlighted in Fig. \ref{fig:placeholder}, the change of coordinates $\Phi$ in (\ref{eq:hybrid-change-intro}) carries a clear geometric meaning: it lifts the momentum space $T_q^*Q\ni p$ into the new momentum space $\mathcal{X}^*\times \textrm{Ker}(JM^{-1})\ni (\pi,\pi_\nu)$ where the first slot contains information at a task level while the second at a null space level.

-To, summarize, this formulation highlights the passivity of the system with respect to a decomposed task/null space power port and displays the energetic coupling between joint coordinates, task variables, and null-space dynamics.
+To summarize, this formulation highlights the passivity of the system with respect to a decomposed task/null space power port and displays the energetic coupling between joint coordinates, task variables, and null-space dynamics.
 Furthermore, it opens to energy-based designs developed in the port-Hamiltonian framework.